gurudayal37/task/README.md

       ]
   }
   ```
-  - This api will return the resulting json object in responce.
+  - This api will return the resulting json in responce.
   ```json
   {
     "document": {